kbroman/Talk_DataCleaning/transcript.md

 ## Draft transcript

-1. Data analysts spend a lot of time cleaning data, but few of us have had any formal training.
+1. Data analysts spend a lot of time cleaning data, but few of us have had any formal training in that aspect of our work.
 Why is that?
-Some say it's difficult to generalize.
+   Some say data cleaning is difficult to generalize.

-2. Hadley Wickham said "Tidy data are all alike, but every messy dataset is messy in its own way."
-He was talking about data structure rather than cleaning...that if data are in a consistent format, it simplifies all of the work downstream.
+2. Hadley Wickham wrote, "Tidy data are all alike, but every messy dataset is messy in its own way."
+Now, he was talking about data structure rather than cleaning...

-   But is every messy dataset _uniquely_ messy?
+   But _is_ every messy dataset _uniquely_ messy?

-   It's true that my collaborators show impressive creativity in their data handling processes.
-But we see many of the same kinds of problems, repeatedly.
+   My collaborators do show impressive creativity in their data handling.
+But we also see many of the same problems, repeatedly.

-3. In his discussion of David Donoho's paper about data science, Roger Peng asked "If I clean up Medicare data, does any of the knowledge I gain apply to the processing of RNA-seq data?"
+3. Roger Peng asked "If I clean up Medicare data, does any of the knowledge I gain apply to the processing of RNA-seq data?"

    My response is: **absolutely**!